Professional Mentoring Program

 The College of Human Ecology Professional Mentoring Program provides students with the opportunity to learn from highly successful and experienced professionals by forging long-lasting, professional relationships.
 These individuals are alumni and friends of K-State who volunteer their time to help students prepare professionally and succeed in their chosen career.

-- Provide insight about the various careers within academic fields
+- Provide insight about the various careers within your field.

-- Advise students on professional development within their discipline
+- Advise students on professional development within your discipline.

 To become a student mentee, you must:

-- Have at least two semesters remaining prior to completing your degree program
+- Have at least two semesters remaining prior to completing your degree.

-- Be able to commit at least one hour a month to the mentoring relationship
+- Be able to commit at least on hour a month to the mentoring relationship.